-2021 is the 150th anniversary of the publication of George Eliot’s masterpiece Middlemarch, rated one of the finest English novels of all time.
-It’s a great reason to come for a tour to discover more about the author, and the North Warwickshire countryside and characters that influenced her writing.
+George Eliot’s masterpiece Middlemarch is rated one of the finest English novels of all time, and her fiction has won fans from Charles Dickens and Virginia Woolf to modern readers.
+Come for a tour to uncover the intriguing life of Mary Anne Evans (aka Eliot), and the North Warwickshire countryside and characters that influenced her writing.

 Coventry – Middlemarch

-In keeping with the 150th anniversary of Middlemarch (published in eight parts in 1871–72), begin your visit in Coventry, City of Culture 2021.
-It’s believed the fictional Midlands town of Middlemarch is based on Victorian Coventry, although no specific buildings can be identified; only circumstances like the coming of the railway and the need for a fever hospital.
-The ‘web of society’ that Eliot wove into her ‘Study of Provincial Life’ was well known to her, from the gentry and clergy to farmers, and characters such as Dorothea Brooke, Edward Casaubon, Dr Lydgate and the hypocritical banker Bulstrode live and breathe to this day.
+Coventry is a good place to begin your visit: it’s believed Eliot modelled the fictional Midlands town of Middlemarch on Victorian Coventry, and while no specific buildings can be identified, historical circumstances like the coming of the railway and the need for a fever hospital ring true.
+The ‘web of society’ that the author wove into what she called her ‘Study of Provincial Life’ was also well known to her, from the gentry and clergy to farmers.
+Little wonder that characters such as Dorothea Brooke, Edward Casaubon, Dr Lydgate and the hypocritical banker Bulstrode live and breathe to this day.

 While physical clues to Middlemarch may be lacking, you can still find Eliot haunts around the city.
 From 1832 she boarded at Nant Glyn School run by the Misses Franklin, where she read widely and excelled at English composition, French, piano playing and painting, and developed an increasing religious ardour.
 The school building (now occupied by an estate agent) is on Warwick Row in the city centre.
 A decade later 22-year-old Eliot would live with her father Robert Evans when he retired to Bird Grove in what is now George Eliot Road, in Foleshill on the city outskirts, and she became involved in the ‘Rosehill Circle’ of intellectuals.